catppuccin/gtk/README.md

 ### For Nix users

-We suggest you uses [catppuccin/nix](https://github.com/catppuccin/nix).
+We suggest you use [catppuccin/nix](https://github.com/catppuccin/nix).
-Alternatively, the you can use [catppuccin-gtk](https://github.com/NixOS/nixpkgs/blob/master/pkgs/data/themes/catppuccin-gtk/default.nix) from nixpkgs.
+Alternatively, you can use [catppuccin-gtk](https://github.com/NixOS/nixpkgs/blob/master/pkgs/data/themes/catppuccin-gtk/default.nix) from nixpkgs.

 ```nix
 {inputs, ...}: {